mauricelam/ScrollMaps/README.md

 After checking out the source, initialize the dependencies using `npm install`.

-After making changes, build a development version using `grunt dev`.
-This will create an unpacked extension under `gen/plugin-10000` that can then be loaded into Chrome as an unpacked extension.
+After making changes, build a development version using `grunt dev:chrome`, `grunt dev:firefox`, or `grunt dev:edge`.
+This will create an unpacked extension under `gen/plugin-10000-<browser>` that can then be loaded into Chrome as an unpacked extension.

-You can also use `grunt watch` to watch for changes and build new dev versions automatically.
+You can also use `grunt watch:<browser>` to watch for changes and build new dev versions automatically.

-To build the current release version, use `grunt release`.
+To build the current release version for all browsers, use `grunt release`.

 ## Testing